The Vocation Approach

 Running tournaments in local communities across the world, he used street football to bring people together.
 People made connections and, in many cases, then harnessed their talents to tackle other challenges in their communities.

-Clarifying one’s vocation can become a lifetime search, but there are clues that can be found quickly.
-The key is to focus on the activities that give you positive energy and make your heart sing.
+Clarifying one’s vocation can be a lifetime search but some clues can be found quickly.
+You can focus on the activities that give you positive energy and make your heart sing.

 While the theme may remain constant, the way you express this may change over the years.
 If you wish, try tackling the exercise called My Vocation.
 This invites you to do the following things.

 Looking back at the satisfying projects you have done in your life, can you see any themes?
-Is there a red thread that runs through the projects?
-Does this give any clues to your possible vocation?
+Are there any read threads that runs through the projects?
+Do these give any clues to your possible vocation?

 You may already use a tried and trusted vehicle.
 This may be writing, painting, gardening, building, encouraging people, teaching, solving problems, broadcasting, communicating or whatever.
 Focus on the vehicles that you feel most attracted to using.

-You may wish to prepare properly, organise your time in blocks, work with particular people, do certain things to produce superb quality work or whatever.
-Try to be as specific as possible when completing the following exercise.
+It is important to follow your chosen rhythm.
+You may wish to prepare properly, organise your time in blocks, work with particular people or do certain things to produce superb quality work.

 Leave a Reply